jsonify/Custom-Tab-Buttons/README.md

 The **Custom Shape Tab Buttons** project offers extensive customization options:

-- **Shapes**: Design and replace custom button shapes in the `shapes` folder to match your desired tab appearance.
+- **Shapes**: Design and replace custom button shapes in the project to match your desired tab appearance.

 - **Colors and Styles**: Customize the button colors, materials, and styles in Godot's inspector to achieve the desired visual effects.